-PSY 421 Psychology and Work Today: Introduction to Industrial and Organization - 3 credits

-The DANTES exam in Organizational Behavior is accepted as equivalent.
-This course provides an overview of organizational psychology and examines how general psychological principles operate among individuals in social and organizational settings.
-The course provides in-depth application of theories and concepts in Organizational Psychology to public and private work settings, and profit and non-profit organizations.
+PSY 421 Psychology and Work Today: Introduction to Industrial and Organization - 3 credits in-depth application of theories and concepts in Organizational Psychology to public and private work settings, and profit and non-profit organizations.
 Learners acquire competencies based on practical applications of behavioral science research findings in motivation, decision-making, problem-solving, employee development, working conditions, and employee safety and health in the workplace.